Blizzard of ethics complaints filed against Trump administration by Public Citizen

 Holman added that the Trump administration had issued the waivers only to appointees whose apparent violations had received attention and scrutiny through media reports.

-One individual cited by Public Citizen was Byron Anderson, a special assistant to the Secretary of Labor, who the group said "appears to be working on the same specific issue areas he had lobbied on within the last two years, and has not received a waiver from the ethics rules."
-According to Anderson's LinkedIn profile, he worked as a vice president, federal affairs at a firm called Transamerica until January 2017.
+One individual cited by Public Citizen was Byron Anderson, a special assistant to the secretary of labor, who the group said "appears to be working on the same specific issue areas he had lobbied on within the last two years, and has not received a waiver from the ethics rules."
+According to Anderson's LinkedIn profile, he worked as a vice president of federal affairs at Transamerica until January 2017.

 Another individual cited for the same reason was Andrew Wheeler, who worked as a lobbyist for the coal industry as recently as May 2017, according to Bloomberg News.